glynawe/awe/INSTALL.md

 ## Requirements

-A Debian-like operating system, Gnu C, Python 3, OCaml 4.05 or later, make, ar, markdown and the Boehm GC.
+A Unix-like operating system, Gnu C, Python 3, OCaml 4.05 or later, make, ar, markdown and the Boehm GC.

+Ubuntu or Debian Linux are ideal.
+The Windows Subsystem for Linux should be used on Windows; Awe has not been tested on Cygwin.
+Awe will successfully compile and run its tests on macOS, but it should be considered experimental.

 On Debian or Ubuntu install these packages: